Why going slower makes you faster

 The long run within the framework

 In the Run Mastery 5-step framework, the long run belongs to step 2: base building.
 It follows zone calibration (step 1) and comes before threshold work (step 3).
+It also carries the most weight in longer race builds, which is why it anchors any half marathon training plan or marathon training plan.

 You cannot shortcut this sequence.
 A large aerobic base built through consistent long runs and Zone 2 running creates the foundation that makes everything else effective.
 Runners who skip base building and go straight to intervals are building on sand.
 Progress comes quickly and then stalls, because the aerobic engine underneath the intensity was never developed.